 Convection can also occur in houses during winter.
 The air in the house will be cold, but once it is near the heater the air heats up and become less dense than the surrounding air, causing it to rise.
 Once it rises it loses heat to the surrounding air and become denser so it sinks back down.
 It will then move nearer to the heater and rise again.
 This forms a convection current in the house during winter.
 It is illustrated in the picture on the left.

-Definition: Conduction is the process of thermal energy transfer without any flow of the material medium
+Conduction Definition: Conduction is the process of thermal energy transfer without any flow of the material medium This means that it is the transfer of energy through matter from particle to particle.

 Conduction requires an object in between to transfer the thermal energy.
 No movement is required in conduction as the object stays in its place during conduction.
 The object is either called a 'good conductor of heat' or a 'poor conductor of heat', otherwise known as 'insulator', depending on the rate it conducts heat at.
+Usually, metals are good conductors of heat whereas non-metals are insulators of heat.

 All metals and non-metals, which are known as solids, are made up of tiny particles called atoms and molecules.
 The only difference is that metals have many free electrons while non-metals don't.
 These free electrons speed up the rate of conducting heat as they move randomly between the atoms and molecules.
 This will be further explained in the next paragraph.